What is Dumping? top

 Petitions may be filed by a domestic interested party, including a manufacturer or a union within the domestic industry producing the product which competes with the imports to be investigated.
 To ensure that there is sufficient support by domestic industry for the investigation, the law requires that the petitioners must represent at least 25% of domestic production and 50% of the domestic production produced by that portion of the industry expressing support for, or opposition to, the petition.
 The statute requires the petition to contain certain information, including data about conditions of the U.S. market and the domestic industry, as well as evidence of dumping or unfair subsidization.

-For further information, please see How to File a Petition. top
+For further information, please see Elements of a Petition. top